bartcui/TravelMate-React/README.md

 4. The token is securely stored using Async Storage.
 5. The app displays personalized data after login.

-This fulfills the requirement for secure authentication using a modern OAuth method.
-We chose AuthSession because it’s simple, secure, and easy to integrate with Expo without native dependencies.

 ###### **b.
 Device Camera Integration**